VAIJ-TEJAS/Articles/Advanced_Tkinter/draft1.md

 # Modal and Modeless Dialogs
-Tkinter supports both modal and modeless dialogs, allowing you to create pop-up windows for user input, confirmation messages, or notifications.
-You can use the tkinter.messagebox module to create standard message boxes or create custom dialog windows using Toplevel widgets.
+Tkinter offers both modal and modeless dialogs, ideal for user input, confirmation messages, or notifications.
+The `tkinter.messagebox` module provides standard message boxes, while custom dialog windows can be created using `Toplevel` widgets.

 - **Modal dialogs** are windows that require the user to interact with them before returning to the main application window.
-They typically block interaction with other windows in the application until they are closed and include alert messages, confirmation dialogs, etc.
+They typically block interaction with other windows in the application until they are closed.

 		import tkinter as tk
 		from tkinter import messagebox